BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Methods

-where each latent vector $\mathbf{L}_r'$ aggregates information from the entire ROI-time token space relevant to reconstructing ROI $r$'s activity profile.
-These refined latents are then processed through a stack of Transformer blocks to capture interactions across ROIs in this latent space.
+Each latent $\mathbf{L}'_r$ aggregates all spatiotemporal information relevant to reconstructing ROI $r$’s activity profile, effectively serving as a compact summary of how that region interacts with the rest of the brain over time.
+A stack of Transformer layers is then applied over these latents to model higher-order interactions among ROIs.

+\textbf{Attention Maps for Interpretability.} The key to the Perceiver's interpretability lies within the \texttt{CrossAttn} operation.
+This module computes attention scores that quantify the importance of each spatiotemporal input token $\mathbf{z}_{r,t}$ to each latent ROI query $\mathbf{L}_i$.
+Specifically, the operation first projects the latent queries $\mathbf{L}$ and the fused input tokens $\mathbf{Z}$ into Query ($\mathbf{Q}$), Key ($\mathbf{K}$), and Value ($\mathbf{V}$) spaces: